-Starship Invasions is a 1977 Canadian science fiction film with a horrific sub-theme written, produced and directed by Ed Hunt (Halloween Hell; The Brain; Bloody Birthday).
+Starship Invasions is a 1977 Canadian science-fiction film with a horrific sub-theme written, produced and directed by Ed Hunt (Halloween Hell; The Brain; Bloody Birthday).
 It was re-released in the United Kingdom as Project Genocide.
 The movie stars Christopher Lee and Robert Vaughn (Buried Alive; Killing Birds; Teenage Caveman).
-The film’s notable score is by Gil Melle (Blood Beach).
+The notable soundtrack score is by Gil Melle (Blood Beach).

 “Although it is relatively painless to watch, Starship Invasions takes itself a little to seriously to really be successful.
 It’s obvious that Hunt is fascinated with UFOlogy, having made no less than three films which delve into the subject.
 Unfortunately, his attempt to marry the more “scientific” UFO lore found in dusty library books to “space opera” concepts such as underwater pyramids and Durbal, the ill-conceived robot, was doomed to fail from the beginning.”
 Canuxploitation!